-The competitiveness of the Management Board remuneration is benchmarked annually.
-The remuneration packages are benchmarked against the same peer group used to benchmark the performance of Ahold (see table below).
+The competitiveness of the Management Board remuneration is benchmarked annually against the same peer group used to benchmark the performance of Ahold (see table below).

+Ahold Peer Group

 Wal-Mart Stores Costco Supervalu

 Carrefour Kroger Delhaize Group

 Metro Target Staples

-Tesco Safeway
+Tesco Casino

 The peer group reflects Ahold's geographic operating areas and the markets most relevant to the recruitment and retention of top management.
 In addition, AEX market practice in the Netherlands is also taken into consideration.
-In addition to the level of overall remuneration, Ahold evaluates the composition of the Total Direct Compensation, including the risk profile and the level of fixed (base salary) and variable (annual and long-term incentives) components, on an annual basis.
+In addition to the level of overall remuneration.
+Ahold evaluates the composition of the Total Direct Compensation, including the risk profile and the level of fixed (base salary) and variable (annual and long-term incentives) components, on an annual basis.